School Supplies

 Reading Locations

 The first two letters indicate the building code.
-For example, the code for the Galbraith building is GB, and that for the Bahen Centre is BA.
-To learn more about all of the buildings and their codes, check the Campus Buildings section of our blog.
+For example, the code for the Galbraith building is GB.
+To learn more about all the buildings and their codes, check the Campus Buildings section of our blog.

 Sections

-On the same line as the LEC/PRAC/TUT label are four numbers.
+On the same line as the LEC/PRA/TUT label are four numbers.
 Examples include LEC 0102 or TUT 0107.
-There are two sections which divide the entire EngSci class into different lecture groups.
-If your LECs include 0101, you are in section #1, and if they include 0102, you are in section #2.
-Some lectures, such as those for ESC101, are common to both sections: all shared lectures will be indicated as LEC 0101 by default.
+First-year EngSci is a large group, so students are divided into smaller cohorts for lectures.
+If your LECs include 0101, you are in cohort #1, and if they include 0102, you are in cohort #2.
+Some lectures, such as those for ESC101, are common to both cohorts: all shared lectures will be indicated as LEC 0101 by default.

-Within your section, there are smaller groups for tutorials and practicals, which is why TUTs and PRAs can have numbers like 0107 or 0111.
+Within your cohort, there are smaller sections for tutorials and practicals, which is why TUTs and PRAs can have numbers like 0107 or 0111.
 These groups are distinct for each class; you will have the opportunity to meet many different classmates throughout your coursework in first year!
-You will remain in the same section throughout first year, but your section may change in second year.
+You will remain in the same cohort throughout first year, but your section may change in second year.

 This ESC194 lecture occured from 5:00 PM – 6:00 PM at the Sandford Fleming Building (SF), on the first floor, in room 1101.
 It was for students in Section #2 (hence, the “0102”).